Malebolgia: Return

-As Spawn issue #199 ends, the now-returned "Freak" from early Spawn canon is attacked by Clown, who rips the Freak's arms off.
+As issue #199 ends, the now-returned "Freak" from early Spawn canon is attacked by Clown, who rips the Freak's arms off.
 The Freak laughs it off and lets Clown know that he is not scared of him or any other of the Spawns because they are all "his."
 Clown quickly shies away as the Freak begins to transform.
 After reattaching his arm, the Freak transports Violator to Hell.
 Upon returning to Hell, Violator regains his full strength, as well as his senses.
 The Freak reveals his true identity to be Malebolgia.
 After being defeated by Al Simmons, the Lords of Hell cut off Malebolgia's power and set up "roadblocks" to ensure that he never returned.
-Betrayed, Malebolgia swears to regain his true power and form and kill all those who tried to prevent his return, including the Violator who had sided with Malebolgia's greatest rival, Mammon, after Malebolgia's fall.
+Betrayed, Malebolgia swears to regain his true power and form and kill all those who tried to prevent his return, including the Violator, who had sided with Malebolgia's greatest rival, Mammon, after Malebolgia's fall.
 Malebolgia orders Violator to spread the word of his return in order to spread fear.
-Malebolgia would be later defeated by Leetha, who took over Downing, destroying the Freak's body, seemingly killing him.
+Malebolgia would later be defeated by K7-Leetha, who took over Downing, destroying the Freak's body, seemingly killing him.
 Presumably, Malebolgia is still around trying to reform himself in some other way.

+In issue #372, Sinn manages to revive Malebolgia using his remains on Earth.
+Issue #373 reveals that, before his death in issue #100, Malebolgia transferred his soul into numerous fragments that possessed various followers, such as the Freak.
+The Curse of Sherlee Johnson series also reveals that Simon Pure possesses a fragment of Malebolgia's soul, which pretends to be God in order to deceive him.
+The Rat City spin-off series further reveals that Malebolgia had sired children, including the Progeny.
+In issues #374–375, Spawn and Malebolgia face off against each other alongside Bludd and Sinn.
+However, Malebolgia manages to escape back to Hell to reclaim his throne.

+He is mentioned in Curse of Sherlee Johnson as his return changes things and it is revealed in King Spawn 57 and Spawn 378 Malebolgia revived Wanda.

 Powers and abilities

 Malebolgia is respected and feared as one of the rulers of Hell, and thus the de facto grandmaster of Hell.
 His powers include Necro Energies like raising the dead, matter manipulation, super strength, recuperative abilities, and abilities to morph and induce hallucinations.
 His standing in Hell's hierarchy gives him vast power while in the Eighth Sphere.
-His mastery of necroplasm gives him the exclusive ability to create Hellspawn and during his rule, he creates an army larger and more powerful than anything Heaven or he himself could handle.
+His mastery of necroplasm gives him the exclusive ability to create Hellspawn, and during his rule, he creates an army larger and more powerful than anything Heaven or he himself could handle.